 Another important thing to keep in mind is that these breeds can suffer from separation anxiety, which means you’ll have to be there for them.
 If you live in an active household, then that’s even better for them.
 Even though most dog guides describe these Doodle breeds as intelligent, your responsibility includes shaping its habits to become a disciplined, well-trained companion.
 It’s best to train them at a young age because they haven’t developed any bad habits yet.

 In life, every dog will eventually go through health problems.
-However, you can reduce these health problems by providing them with the property dietary needs, exercise, and proper care.
+However, you can reduce these health problems by providing them with the proper dietary needs, exercise, and proper care.
 For the Havapoo and the Cavapoo, they could deal with these health issues as they age:

 - Susceptibility to auditory defects